IT asset disposition vendors (ITADs) have a dirty secret they don’t want you to know.

 ITAD vendors occupy a position of trust.
 It is unacceptable for any ITAD to hide losses or provide false assurances of chain-of-custody.

-Obviously, not all ITADs hide losses.
-Those that hide losses give others a bad name.
+Not all ITADs hide losses.
+Those who hide losses give others a bad name.
 Regardless, organizations should not blindly trust vendors.

 Organizations are legally required to safeguard from potential data security threats.
-Any ITAD worthy of your trust should have actively advised you of your obligations.
+Any ITAD worthy of your trust should have informed you of your obligations.

-If your vendor has not discussed the importance of having HIPAA-related safeguards with respect to ITAD (physical, technical, and administrative safeguards / both preventative and detective safeguards), this is major red flag.
-Either your vendor does not have a complete understanding of your legal requirements, or they are scared of the consequences if you had a complete understanding.
+This is a major red flag if your vendor has not discussed the importance of HIPAA-related safeguards concerning ITAD (physical, technical, and administrative safeguards / preventative and detective safeguards).
+Either your vendor does not understand your legal requirements, or they are scared of the consequences if you have a complete understanding.

-Disposal tags are a simple and a highly-effective way to safeguard against unscrupulous vendors, as well as many other ITAD hazards.
+Disposal tags are a simple and effective way to safeguard against unscrupulous vendors and many other ITAD hazards.
 Disposal tags provide transparency and accountability, something any ITAD worthy of your trust should welcome.

 Please contact us for more information or to order a set of tags.